Foundations of a theory of quantum gravity: Towards a generalized spin statistics ``theorem'': mathematical preliminaries

 The latter is the standard one, while the former is a truly novel description of Fermi particles.
 Assuming that $X^{\mu}$ is real, that is $R_{\pm}X^{\mu} = X^{\mu}$, then and Therefore, in both cases we arrive at the conclusion that $\beta$ is imaginary for $R_{+}$ and real for $R_{-}$.
 Clearly, in order to have real energies, we must pick out $R_{+}$ as the reality mapping; more precisely, we want that the correct momentum operators are given by $i \partial_{\mu}$ and that $\displaystyle{\not}k$, with real $k_{\mu}$, is an Hermitian operator.
-The first requirement comes from ordinary Bosonic quantum mechanics (in a unified theory, the energy operator must be the same for Bosons and Fermions) while the second one says that the gamma matrices must have an Hermitian representation.
+The first requirement comes from ordinary bosonic quantum mechanics (in a unified theory, the energy operator must be the same for bosons and fermions) while the second one says that the gamma matrices must have an Hermitian representation.
 Note that this is not the case in quaternion quantum mechanics where the reality conditions on the quaternion elements do originate from an involution in a more complex way by separating the central piece of a quaternion from its vector and bivector part (the central piece is Hermitian while the vector part is not).
 The relevant involution is equivalent to $R_{-}$ here and $\displaystyle{\not}k$ is therefore an anti-Hermitian operator in this formalism\footnote{A natural basis in $\mathcal{C}_{(1,3)}$ is given by using $\gamma^5$ for the pseudo vector and pseudo unit part as the reader may easily verify.}.
 Indeed, the role of the imaginary unit in the real quaternion formalism is very subtle and the only reason to accept it is the virtue of working with a division algebra.
 Since we do not have such luxury here, I see no natural argument to keep this split between the center and the rest of the algebra; that is we look at the comlex numbers as a whole and not as a real Clifford algebra.
-Hence, we do not walk on this avenue but if the reader wishes to do so, he may decide otherwise. \\* \\* Therefore, we must say that the ``Bosonic'' action is real by referring to $R_{-}$ and the ``Fermionic'' action is real with respect to $R_{+}$.
+Hence, we do not walk on this avenue but if the reader wishes to do so, he may decide otherwise. \\* \\* Therefore, we must say that the ``bosonic'' action is real by referring to $R_{-}$ and the ``fermionic'' action is real with respect to $R_{+}$.
 This can be easily understood from the fact that $R_{\pm} X^{\mu}X^{\nu} = \mp X^{\nu}X^{\mu}$ so $R_{+}$ obeys anticommutation rules while $R_{-}$ satisfies commutation rules.
 It is clear that $S_2$ is an anti-Hermitian action with respect to $\dag$ and therefore it is inconsistent.
-Therefore, do we have to accept that $S_1$ is our novel candidate for describing Fermions?
-A small inspection yields that it allows for very different solutions than the Dirac equation (with a ``tripled'' Pauli statistics and we shall deal with this case later on) and therefore we did not find the correct action yet.
-However, we have overlooked a reality condition $\widetilde{X^{\mu}}$ which is \emph{compatible} with the Bosonic sector (something which one cannot achieve in the vector formalism) and we shall explain later on why we used $\gamma^{5 \, \dag}$ instead of $\gamma^5$.
+Hence, do we have to accept that $S_1$ is our novel candidate for describing fermions?
+A small inspection yields that it allows for very different solutions than the Dirac equation and therefore we did not find the correct action yet.
+However, we have overlooked a reality condition $\widetilde{X^{\mu}}$ which is \emph{compatible} with the bosonic sector (something which one cannot achieve in the vector formalism) and we shall explain later on why we used $\gamma^{5 \, \dag}$ instead of $\gamma^5$.
 Indeed, and This leads one to suggest an action and a small computation yields that $S_3$ is hermitian with respect to $\dag$ and therefore also with respect to $\, \widetilde{}$.
-So, what are all the other actions one can write down which satisfy this criterion?
-Miraculously, there exists one candidate mass term which one can add and which preserves Poincar\'e invariance (on ``target'' space):
+One could add the following mass term